One Pace Plaza with Students Walking.

 Here is a sabbatical checklist (DOCX) of documents needed to be submitted.

-• By November 7: The Department Chair/AD sends the letter of recommendation and a Sabbatical Applicants Ranking Form (if there are multiple candidates from a department) to the Faculty Center.
+• By November 20: The Department Chair/AD submits a letter of recommendation and Applicant Ranking Form, in the event of multiple departmental submissions, to the Faculty Center.

-By December 20: Sabbatical applications are reviewed by their School Deans.
-The Sabbatical Applicants Ranking form (if there are multiple candidates from a school) and the evaluation(s) are submitted by the School Deans to The Faculty Center.
+By December 18: Sabbatical applications are reviewed by respective School/College Deans.
+The Sabbatical Applicants Ranking form (if there are multiple candidates from a School/College) and the evaluation(s) are submitted by the School/College Deans to the Faculty Center.

 1. Letter of Recommendation(s) (DOCX) for each candidate from Chair or AD